-The changes cannot be ignored any longer.Trading · [trading] · Author: TC
+The changes cannot be ignored any longer.Trading · [reports] · Author: TC

 The global financial markets crash with every natural or man-made disaster.
 This has been going on for time immemorial, the governments and policy makers still have not found a way around it.